BlueBrain/luigi-tools/README.md

 When a task fails unexpectedly, it may leave an incomplete or corrupted output that leads to wrong results in the downstream.
-With the RemoveCorruptedOutputMixin, Luigi automatically removes the output of the tasks that failed.
+With the RemoveCorruptedOutputMixin, Luigi automatically removes the output targets of the tasks that failed.
 This is the default behaviour in other workflow management systems such as [Snakemake][snakemake_url].

 ```python